Balt'Amour carries some of the greatest bloodlines in

 ALLA' CZAR USEF's Hunter Breeding Sire of the Year for FIVE YEARS in a row.

-hand bay sabino (a color characteristic exhibiting roaning, high irregular whites, white hairs in the tail, white under the
+CZAR is an imported 16.3 hand bay sabino (a color characteristic exhibiting roaning, high irregular whites, white hairs in

-chin, etc) Dutch Warmblood.
-This ZEUS/MARCO POLO breeding combines two of the most successful and popular jumping
+the tail, white under the chin, etc) Dutch Warmblood.
+This ZEUS/MARCO POLO breeding combines two of the most successful

-‘Czar was shown successfully at top "A" circuit shows in CA. He was consistently in the top ribbons,
+and early ‘90’s ‘Czar was shown successfully at top "A" circuit shows in CA. He was consistently

-winning many Championships and Reserves in Pre-Green through 1st and 2nd Year Green Hunter and then moving into the Equitation
+in the top ribbons, winning many Championships and Reserves in Pre-Green through 1st and 2nd Year Green Hunter and then moving

-Divisions.
-‘Czar also had a career in the Dressage Arena competing through Prix St. George with scores in the mid 60’s.
+into the Equitation Divisions.
+‘Czar also had a career in the Dressage Arena competing through Prix St. George with

 |